fgn/pirborg/README.md

-# plir
+# pirborg
-plir: Intermediate representation optimized to make building prompt compilers, dialect extensions, and code generation easier and more intuitive
+pirborg: Intermediate representation optimized to make building prompt optimizers, dialect extensions, and code generation easier and more intuitive